Spencer Steer Player Props: Reds vs. Diamondbacks

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 93 hits and an OBP of .359 this season.
+- Steer has 95 hits and an OBP of .360, both of which are best among Cincinnati hitters this season.

-- Among the qualifying hitters in baseball, his batting average ranks 50th, his on-base percentage ranks 27th, and he is 52nd in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 44th in batting average, 29th in on-base percentage, and 49th in slugging.

+- Steer has picked up a hit in 60 of 95 games this year, with multiple hits 26 times.

-- Steer has an RBI in 35 of 94 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Steer has picked up an RBI in 37.9% of his games this season, with more than one RBI in 15.8% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.